xlqian/kirin/documentation/cots_connector.md

-status | *nouvelleVersion/statutOperationnel* | Status is set to `add` when value is "AJOUTEE", `delete`when value is this "SUPPRIMEE", and `update` in every other cases. message | *nouvelleVersion/idMotifInterneReference* | The label of the message is referenced in the separate feed returned by the SNCF web service by the id that matches the value of *nouvelleVersion/idMotifInterneReference* contibutor |  | Fixed value specified in the configuration of Kirin stop_time_updates |  | List of arrival/departure time updates at stops for this trip, see `StopTimeUpdates` below
+status | *nouvelleVersion/statutOperationnel* | Status is set to `add` when value is "AJOUTEE", `delete`when value is this "SUPPRIMEE", and `update` in every other cases. message | *nouvelleVersion/idMotifInterneReference* | The label of the message is referenced in the separate feed returned by the SNCF web service by the id that matches the value of *nouvelleVersion/idMotifInterneReference* contibutor |  | Fixed value specified in the configuration of Kirin stop_time_updates |  | List of arrival/departure time updates at stops for this trip, see `StopTimeUpdates` below.

 ### VehicleJourney
 #### Searching for corresponding VehicleJourneys in Navitia